Goltergaul/w3c_rspec_validators/README.md

 ### CSS Validation

-W3cRspecValidators::CssFiles.compiled will run rake assets:precompile and rake assets:clean and return the applications css as string.
+W3cRspecValidators::CssFiles.compiled will run rake assets:precompile and returns the applications css as string.

+WARNING: This also deletes the folder public/assets so that the compiled assets are removed after the tests.

 ```ruby
 it "should be valid css" do